Column+Headshot.jpg

 Beckley was being honest in featuring the work of Lady Duff Gordon (henceforth LDG) as part of the glamor Edith May was supposed to enjoy.
 (If Edith May stayed in the Waldorf Astoria at all, it was only for a day or two at most.
 For the majority of the time she was boarded at the McAlpin Hotel, a much more mundane affair famous for trysts among that set of gentlemen who would pay for showgirls or rural teenage boys.)

 While the Waldorf was smoke-and-mirrors, LDG really did costume the girls who worked for Flo Ziegfeld.
 This arrangement between the “modiste” and the “connoisseur of beauty” is one of the most interesting in the Goetz story because of LDG’s connections to the highest levels of Britain’s power elite.
-Between LDG and her romance-author sister Elinor Glyn, there existed a network of lovers, friends and financiers which included Lord [George Nathaniel] Curzon, Lord Milner, Sir Cosmo Duff Gordon, Sir Coudie Stephen (representative of Edward VII), Grand Duchess Kiril of Russia, Herbert and Margot Asquith and the Vanderbilts, an American family who were particularly helpful establishing British Intelligence’s presence in the US film industry.
+Between LDG and her romance-author sister Elinor Glyn, there existed a network of lovers, friends and financiers which included Lord [George Nathaniel] Curzon, Lord Milner, Sir Cosmo Duff Gordon, Sir Alexander Condie Stephen (representative of Edward VII), Grand Duchess Kiril of Russia, Herbert and Margot Asquith and the Vanderbilts, an American family who were particularly helpful establishing British Intelligence’s presence in the US film industry.

 LDG’s sister Elinor Glyn, portrait courtesy of the UK National Portrait Gallery.
 Glyn made a name for herself writing “Three Weeks”, a sex-heavy romance with a ‘cougar’ heroine.